Essential Tips for Heating Concrete in Winter

 • Quality of concrete mix is essential to maintain proper temperature and strength throughout.

 • Preheating one or more of the constituent materials of the mix can ensure that the proper concrete temperature is present during the pour.
-Instead of heating the cement, this is done by heating the water or sand/gravel before mixing.
+This practice heats the water or sand/gravel before mixing instead of heating the cement.

-• The components of the mixture may need to be adjusted.
+• The components of the mixture may need adjustments.
 Most commonly, this involves increasing the ratio of cement content in the concrete, or using an accelerating chemical alloy.

 • In cold weather do not use slag cement or ash fly because these materials take a while to set up and create less internal heat.